rbisdorff/Digraph3/docSphinx/techDoc.rst

 .............

 * :ref:`digraphs-label`
-     Main part of the Digraph3 source code with the root `Digraph
+     Main part of the Digraph3 source code with the generic root `Digraph
      <techDoc.html#digraphs.Digraph>`_ class.

      .. inheritance-diagram:: digraphs
 	:parts: 1

 * :ref:`graphs-label`
-     Resources for handling undirected graphs with the root `Graph
+     Resources for handling undirected graphs with the generic root `Graph
      <techDoc.html#graphs.Graph>`_ class and a brigde to the
      :py:mod:`digraphs` module resources.